Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

-Despite the unified formulation of SSR (Eq. (\ref{eq: unified form})), the recommendation task is coupled with the pretext task in more concrete fashions in different scenarios.
-In this section, we introduce three typical training schemes of SSR: Joint Learning (JL), Pre-training and Fine-tuning (PF), and Integrated Learning (IL).
-Brief pipelines of them are given in Figure \ref{fig: training scheme}.
+Although SSR has a unified formulation (Eq. (\ref{eq: unified form})), the recommendation task is coupled with the pretext task in distinct ways in various scenarios.
+In this section, we present three typical training schemes of SSR: Joint Learning (JL), Pre-training and Fine-tuning (PF), and Integrated Learning (IL).